checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/selectors.md

 ---
-title: UI Selectors - A Guide for Playwright | Checkly
+title: User-first UI selectors - A Guide for Playwright | Checkly
 displayTitle: Working with UI selectors in Playwright
 description:
-  Learn to write solid scripts using Puppeteer, Playwright, and other UI selectors.
+  Learn to write solid scripts using Playwright.
 Discover how to choose stable selectors and start enhancing your skills today.
 subTitle: Techniques and pointers
 date: 2020-06-22
-author: Giovanni Rago
+author: Nočnica Mellifera
-githubUser: ragog
+githubUser: serverless-mom
 tags:
   - basics